lukegb/uffd/README.md

 You can overwrite config variables by creating a config file in the `instance` folder.
 The file must be named `config.cfg` (Python syntax), `config.json` or `config.yml`/`config.yaml`.
 You can also set a custom file name with the environment variable `CONFIG_FILENAME`.

-## Bind with LDAP service account or as user?

-Uffd can use a dedicated service account for LDAP operations by setting `LDAP_SERVICE_BIND_DN`.
-Leave that variable blank to use anonymous bind.
-Or set `LDAP_SERVICE_USER_BIND` to use the credentials of the currently logged in user.

-If you choose to run with user credentials, some features are not available, like password resets or self signup, since in both cases, no user credentials can exist.

 ## OAuth2 Single-Sign-On Provider